crossbrowsertesting/TestRail-Integration/README.md

 | defects | string | A comma-separated list of defects to link to the test result |
 | assigned_to | int | The ID of a user the test should be assigned to |

-*Status ids can be passed as integer or named: ex: 1, 2, 4, 5 or Passed, Blocked, Retest, Failed*
+*Status ids can be passed as integer or string: ex: 1, 2, 4, 5 or Passed, Blocked, Retest, Failed*

 ### Getting needed information from Users, Projects, Runs or Tests
 If you need gather any IDs for users, tests, runs, or projects we have also included easy ways to obtain these.